PacktPublishing/Hands-On-Deep-Learning-for-Mobile/Chapter5/chap5.md

   ## Questions

+  1. What are the two key properties of a CNN that make them so effective at computer vision tasks?
-  1. You may have noticed that the number of trainable parameters have increased significantly when using a CNN.
+  2. You may have noticed that the number of trainable parameters have increased significantly when using a CNN.
 You may wonder if adding more dense layers which lead to same number of trainable parameters would lead to similar accuracy.
 This is a good exercise to try.
 Try two architectures:
        - Deeper: Add more layers rather than units in the layers
        - Wider: Add more units in the layers than adding more layers and see what you learn about how these networks perform.